-In the middle of the Coastal Bend is one of the oldest towns in Texas established in 1824 as a part of the free Republic of Mexico.
+In the middle of the Coastal Bend is one of the oldest towns in Texas established in 1824 as a part of the Republic of Mexico.
 This town’s past makes it rich with history, but it’s also home to the oldest deli in Texas, a WILD zoo and hours of outdoor fun — making a trip to Victoria one for the history books!

 Stop by the Texas Zoo for a WILD time!
 This zoo started when the Mayor of Victoria was given a lion…and since then it’s grown to include all sorts of creatures like bengal tigers, lemurs and ocelots!
 Take a Wildside Tour for a behind-the-cages tour of the zoo and the chance to get up close to these amazing animals!

 For lunch, hit up Fossati’s Delicatessen, the oldest deli in Texas that’s been serving sandwiches to the town of Victoria since 1882.
-The signature plate is a “Dutch Lunch” which is basically a build-your-own-sandwich kit that comes with bread, fresh veggies, homemade (super) hot beer mustard and cold cuts.
+The signature plate is a “Dutch Lunch” which is basically a build-your-own-sandwich kit that comes with bread, fresh veggies, homemade (super hot) beer mustard and cold cuts.
 Also not to be missed is Ella May’s homemade stew.

 At Mumphord’s Place Bar-B-Q, you’re a part of the family.
 Brothers Keith and Ricky learned how to make barbecue at family reunions when they were kids, and they’re still serving up the same old fashioned recipes.
 They may not have fancy machines to smoke this meat, but just take one bite into the tender ribs doused in a brown sugar-glazed sauce, and you’ll swear this is how ‘que was meant to taste.

 Riverside Park’s got a little bit of everything when it comes to outdoor fun – giant outdoor playground, disc golf holes and 4 miles of the Guadalupe River.
 So try your hand at disc golf and when it’s time to cool off, splash right into the river.
 The best place for swimming is Grover’s Bend along the northwest edge of the park.